Yanuca Lailai

 Yanuca Lailai (also known as Lost Island to travellers) is a 72 acre, volcanic rock, limestone island located between the islands of Ovalau and Moturiki in Fiji.
 The coastline has mangrove trees, volcanic rock cliffs and beaches, and the interior abounds in jungle.

-The island is uninhabited, but has a tourist resort.
-The island was used as quarantine station when the first Indian indentured labourers arrived in the Leonidas.
+The island is uninhabited.
+The island was used as quarantine station when the first Indian indentured labourers arrived on the Leonidas.